Hyundai Ioniq Plug-In range, MPG, CO2 & charging

 |Fuel economy||CO2 emissions||Electric range||Wallbox charge time|

-The Hyundai Ioniq Plug-in Hybrid is fitted with a relatively small battery for an electric range of only about 30 miles.
+The Hyundai Ioniq Plug-In has a relatively small battery for an electric range of only about 30 miles.
 However, that motor is boosted by a 1.6-litre petrol engine.
-Together, they help the Ioniq return astonishing fuel economy and ultra-low CO2 emissions – better than what the Toyota Prius Plug-In does even better.
+Together, they help the Ioniq return astonishing fuel economy and ultra-low CO2 emissions – better than what the Toyota Prius Plug-In does.

 Hyundai Ioniq Plug-In range, MPG & CO2 emissions